warelab/sciapps/docs/Agave-SciApps.md

   * The system and public data is set up to avoid unnecessary data transfer among TACC, CSHL and UA
 * Define an output explicitly if you want to use it in building automated SciApps workflows
   * If, in the workflow, you have the chance to merge two output files with exactly same name, a workaround solution is to define your output as a folder (in app JSON), add additional label to the output (e.g., XX.fastq to XX-1.fastq, 1 is for sample 1), then put XX-1.fastq in the output folder (in wrapper script)
-  * At run time, XX-1.fastq and XX-2.fastq will then not collapse with each other.
+    * At run time, XX-1.fastq and XX-2.fastq will then not collapse with each other
     * Modify your merge script to access both of them in the "same" output folder
+  * Defined outputs (in app JSON) are the only ones that will be displayed on SciApps right panel for building workflow
 * Use [installed Singularity images](Singularity-SciApps.md) if you can, and put wrapper scripts in your CyVerse Data Store
   * Remove existing code that handles installation of any packages
   * This will ensure that the same workflow can be easily pointed to XSEDE/Stampede2 or other cloud for execution